TheSecretSquad/chess/README.md

 - We can start keeping track of player turns.
 - We can implement submitting moves.
 - We can write tests for bad inputs, null objects, etc.

+> I wouldnt say that 'Impl' are bad news just that ChessBoard is a better name than anything with Impl at the end :)

+> board.setupAs(configuration) is better because in real life we ask someone to follow instructions/map we don't as
+> the instructions/map to apply to the person.
+However, when you implement setupAs you will almost always have a point where board asks the configuration to apply to itself.

+> To move forward how about you have a main in the game class that constructs a chess game and tells the game to start resulting in a board being printed to the console?
+Driven out by tests.